chax-at/quickaitrans/README.md

   "translationFilePathTemplate": "locales/{lang}/translation.json",
   "baseLocale": "en",
   "targetLocales": ["de","it"],
-  "appInfo": "Optional info about your app to help with the autmatic translation" }
+  "appInfo": "Optional info about your app to help with the automatic translation" }
 ```